tarekziade/blog/entries/web-servers-bench.rst

 **tl;dr: Circus + Chaussette + [gevent.pywsgi | meinheld] is fast and stable, we
 will gain a very slight speed bump by moving away from Gunicorn, and gain a lot of features.
-Good to go !**
+Good to go!**

 .. note::

     Publishing a bench often leads to a flamewar because it's super hard to do it in a fair and proper way.
 I tried my best in the amount of time I wanted to spend on this.
-So if you see anything that seems wrong, let me know !
+So if you see anything that seems wrong, let me know!

     I'd be happy to rework things.